pydata/xarray/doc/io.rst

 Xarray can't open just any zarr dataset, because xarray requires special metadata (attributes) describing the dataset dimensions and coordinates.
 At this time, xarray can only open zarr datasets that have been written by xarray.
-To write a dataset to zarr using files, we use the :py:attr:`Dataset.to_zarr <xarray.Dataset.to_zarr>` method.
+To write a dataset with zarr, we use the :py:attr:`Dataset.to_zarr <xarray.Dataset.to_zarr>` method.
 To write to a local directory, we pass a path to a directory